DM-Earth/Cabricality/README.md

 ### Chaotic Alchemies

 Substrates caged in glass jars break into pieces of treasure at the presence of an alchemist.
 You can do it too!
-Infust dusts to molten glass yields substrates, and after mixing and smelting and the help of catalysts, **matters manufacture matters.** It's magic!
+Infuse dusts to molten glass yields substrates, and after mixing and smelting and the help of catalysts, **matters manufacture matters.** It's magic!

 Catalysts aren't that easy to obtain.
-Struct a **laser emmitter** and let the particle ray combine right substrates into exact catalysts.
+Struct a **laser emitter** and let the particle ray combine right substrates into exact catalysts.
 The recipe is randomly different between worlds, so excite yourself to find the right ones!

 ### Space Exploring